MonstrousSoftware/MonstrousSoftware.github.io/_posts/2025-05-21-Running-Linux-in-WSL-to-test-LibGDX-apps.md

 If you type the java command in the shell you will get an error message because it cannot be found.
 We need to install a Java run-time environment.

-The following command installs the default JRE:
+The following command in the Linux terminal installs the default JRE:

 	$ sudo apt install default-jre